 Unlike chocolate lamingtons, Australians get all the credit for this seriously addictive treat.
 Apparently it was created in Australia in 1853 as a way to sell confectionery that was spoiled by the long trip to Europe, and nuts and cheap chocolate were added to disguise the spoiled confectionery.
 Pretty ingenious if you ask me, though also very cheeky.

 Cutting into this rocky road is the best part.
-Each piece is uniquely different, showcasing an array of different ‘jewels’ from ruby red cranberries which contrast beautifully with the white macadamia nuts to the fluffy pink and white marshmallows and dark chocolate.
+Each piece is uniquely different, showcasing an array of different ‘jewels’.

 It’s a pretty sight indeed and they are nearly too pretty to eat, nearly.